House of Lenin: History

-The House was in the center of public and political life of the city.
-It was a home of the central library, first Siberian radio station and many other local and regional organizations.

 In 1930–1985, Novosibirsk Theater of youth was located in the House of Lenin.
-Some of the plays in the 1950s located in the theater were considered "creative" and "intense".

-The building was reconstructed in 1937-1938 and 1943-1944 to transform its original "revolutionary" shape into a more classical theatrical building.
+The building was reconstructed in 1937-1938 and 1943–1944 to transform its original "revolutionary" shape into a more classical theatrical building.
 In 1970 a wall of the building facing Monument to the Heroes of the Revolution was decorated with revolution-themed images.

 Finally, in 1985, the theater moved to a new building and the House of Lenin was converted into Philharmonic Chamber hall.